Origin of the Indus River

 JhelumThe Jhelum River has its source in the south-eastern region of Jammu and Kashmir, in a spring lying at Verinag.
-The length of Jhelum river is 480 miles.
+The length of the Jhelum River is 480 miles.
 The river runs partly in Pakistan and partly in India.
-The source of the river is situated at the base of the Pir Panjal range in the south eastern region of the Kashmir plateau.
+The source of the river is situated at the base of the Pir Panjal range in the southeastern region of the Kashmir plateau.
 The river runs through the Wular lake and Srinagar in India, prior to moving into the Punjab province of Pakistan.

 Wildlife of the Indus River

-Chronicles of the Indus valley from the period of Alexander's invasion point towards a sizable woodland encompassing the area, which has greatly diminished as of now.
-Babur, the famous Mughal Emperor, had mentioned about seeing rhinoceroses beside the riverbanks in the Baburnama (his autobiography).
-Widespread cutting down of trees and human intervention in the ecosystem of the Shivalik Hills have resulted in a noticeable decline in the quality of foliage and cultivating circumstances.
-The areas in Indus valley are dry with meagre plantation.
+Chronicles of the Indus valley from the period of Alexander's invasion point toward a sizable woodland encompassing the area, which has greatly diminished as of now.
+Babur, the famous Mughal Emperor, had mentioned seeing rhinoceroses beside the riverbanks in the Baburnama (his autobiography).
+Widespread cutting down of trees and human intervention in the ecosystem of the Shivalik Hills has resulted in a noticeable decline in the quality of foliage and cultivating circumstances.
+The areas in Indus valley are dry with meager plantations.
 Cultivation is mostly dependent on irrigation water.

 Platanista gangetica minor or the blind Indus River Dolphin is a breed of dolphin seen only in the Indus River.
 Earlier, the dolphin was also found in the tributaries of the Indus River.
 Palla fish (Hilsa) of the Indus River is a preferred food choice for inhabitants staying on the banks of the river.
 The number of fishes in the river waters is reasonably high.
 Thatta, Sukkur, and Kotri are the important fishing hubs - all located in the lower Sindh itinerary.
 However, irrigation and barraging has made fish cultivation a significant economic line of business.
 The big Indus valley delta is situated to the southeast of Karachi and it has been acknowledged by environmentalists to be one of the most significant ecological areas in the world.
 In this area, the river converts into several wetlands, torrents, and tributaries and joins the sea at low levels.
 You will see plenty of sea fishes and other creatures in this area, which include prawns and pomfret.